Privacy

 III) Right to restriction of processing

-- If you contest the accuracy of your data, for a period enabling us to verify the accuracy of the personal data
+• If you contest the accuracy of your data, for a period enabling us to verify the accuracy of the personal data

-- the processing of your personal data by us is unlawful
+• the processing of your personal data by us is unlawful

-- you have objected to the processing pursuant to Art.
-21 (1) GDPR and we are examining this objection
+• You have objected to the processing pursuant to Art.
+21(1) GDPR and we are reviewing this

 IV) Right to erasure

-Your right exists in particular if
+You have this right in particular if

-- you have objected to the processing and there are no overriding legitimate grounds for the processing
+• you have objected to the processing and there are no overriding legitimate grounds for the processing

-- your personal data has been processed unlawfully
+• your personal data has been processed unlawfully

-- the data was collected from you as a minor under the age of 16 for the provision of information society services
+• The data was collected from you as a minor under the age of 16 for the provision of information society services

-V) Right to information
+V) Right to Information

 VI) Right to data portability

-VII) Right to object
+VII) Right to Object

 IX) Right to lodge a complaint with a supervisory authority

-The competent supervisory authority for us is
+The competent supervisory authority for us is:

 Bavarian State Commissioner for Data Protection